Reading Time: mins

 Nothing compares to cuddles with your newborn.
 But after a while, and with all the other moving around you’re doing as a new mum, those beautiful little cuddles turn into a tight chest, tight hip flexors, sore shoulders and sore necks.
 This is not quite as cute and can play a huge role in how you feel physically and mentally.

-I want to share with you 5 moves to prepare your body to train safely.
+I want to share with you 5 moves to prepare your body to train safely following pregnancy.
 These exercises do this by mobilising the joints that tend to tighten from all of your parenting duties, as well as reversing the not-so-great posture we end up with from cuddling our little ones.

 POSTURE AFFECTS YOU PHYSICALLY AND MENTALLY